zauberen/ascew/README.md

 # A Simple Console Emulator for Windows
 [![CodeFactor](https://www.codefactor.io/repository/github/dandreas/ascew/badge)](https://www.codefactor.io/repository/github/dandreas/ascew)

-Maybe not quite the emulator you're thinking of (because it runs in the basic console) however, it adds functionality, along with customization to an otherwise normal console.

-Great for using the cmd utility when the network admin has restricted access to it.
-The editor also comes with a config file system where you can run apps with a set alias configured within, it's best used for simplifying windows commands (eg dir to ls or cls to clear).
+As the name suggests, this is a simple console emulator which gives some basic improvements to the default Windows command line.
+This release includes the following features:
+* Configuration to change the color of the directory and input/output text
+* Configuration to change the background color
+* Aliases akin to bash's aliases, also configured in the configuration file

 ## To Install

 Get the files:
-For nightly builds: master/bin
+* For nightly builds clone the master or devel branch and check the bin directory

-For stable builds: The release tab
+* For stable builds go to the release tab

+Next:
-Then copy ascew.exe, the libraries (dll files), and optionally the config file into the directory of your choice
+* Copy ascew.exe, the libraries (dll files), and optionally the config file into the directory of your choice

-## Tested in:
-Unrestricted: Windows 10, 7 (both passing)

-Restricted: Windows 7 (passing)
+* After that you're ready to go!